 The Coherence Decomposition

-Two terms. $\sigma(n)$ is the pairwise alignment: the average digit-match proportion between all pairs of fractions, not just pairs involving $1/n$.
-It measures the background hum of the field.
-How much do fractions agree with each other, regardless of which one you compare to?
+They come apart cleanly.
+Define a second number, the pairwise alignment, written $\sigma(n)$, as the average digit-match proportion between all pairs of fractions, not just pairs that involve $1/n$.
+This measures how much the fractions agree with each other on average, regardless of which one you pick as the reference.

 The golden gap